-If you leave Denmark for an extended period of time, or if you no longer maintain a residence in Denmark, your residence permit can lapse.
+If you leave Denmark for an extended period, or if you no longer maintain a residence in Denmark, your residence permit can lapse.
 If your residence permit lapses, you lose your right to reside in Denmark.

-You can apply for dispensation to prevent your residency permit from lapsing- you can apply both before and after you leave Denmark.
+You can apply for a dispensation to prevent your residence permit from lapsing- you can apply both before and after you leave Denmark.
 Please note that special regulations about lapsing apply if you have travelled to a conflict area.
 Read more about lapsing caused by travelling to conflict areas

 If your residence permit lapses and you wish to return to Denmark, you will need to apply for a new residence permit.
 Your new application will be processed according to current regulations.